ericmhart/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/vTScqLy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Grant permissions to one or both of your created agents.
+Grant permissions to your first created agent.
 Log in as your initial created user.
 Go to the Admin Panel select Agents.
 Click on the agent you want to grant access to.
 Give them extended access to support.
 Now log in to OSticket with the agent you granted support access to.
+Assign the created ticket to the second agent.
+Using the first agents login credentials.
 </p>
 <br />